Angelytics-SA/script/analytics/README.md

           gtag('config', 'G-ABCDEFGHIJ');
         </script>

-Will send analytics to the GA accounts G-0123456789 and G-ABCDEFGHIJ using Angelitics tracking technology and prevent the execution of the GA scripts below and remove them from the DOM.
-However adding the flag *patch* will use directly GA's tracking technology to first collect analytics client side, then it will filter/mask sensitive data, like data found in forms or the user IP address, server side, *before* sending the analytics to Google's servers:
+will send analytics to the GA accounts G-0123456789 and G-ABCDEFGHIJ using Angelitics tracking technology and prevent the execution of the GA scripts below and remove them from the DOM.
+However adding the flag *patch* will use directly GA's tracking technology to first collect analytics client side, then it will filter/mask sensitive data, like data found in forms or the user IP address, Angelytcis server side, ***before*** sending the analytics to Google's servers:

       <head>
         <script